METHODS OF PREPARATION OF ALKENES

 From alkyl halides: Alkenes are obtained by heating alkyl halides with alcoholic potash.
 Alcoholic potash is obtained by dissolving potassium hydroxide in alcohol.
 In this reaction dehydrohalogenation takes place i.e. a single molecule of halogen acid is removed.
 The rate of reaction depends upon the alkyl group and the nature of the halogen group attached.

 From vicinal halides: Vicinal dihalides can be defined as the dihalides in which two adjacent carbon atoms are attached to two halogens.
 When such dihalides react with zinc metal, they lose halogen molecules which result in the formation of alkenes.
 Such a reaction of preparation of alkenes from Vicinal dihalides is known as dehalogenation.

 From alcohols: Alcohols reacts with concentrated sulphuric acid which results in the formation of alkenes due to the elimination of a water molecule.
 As water molecule is removed in this reaction, it is called as acidic dehydration of alcohol and the dehydrating agent is concentrated sulphuric acid.

 These were few methods for preparation of alkenes in a laboratory.
-Join Byju’s and clear all doubts by our expert mentors and lecturers.
+Join Byju’s & download the app for chemistry for a personalized learning experience.